MicrosoftDocs/Viva/Viva/amplify/set-up-viva-amplify.md

 ### Assign admin roles

 >[!IMPORTANT]
 >Users need both SharePoint admin and Groups admin roles to be able to manage settings in the admin center for Viva Amplify.
+These permissions are only required for managing settings in the admin center, and are not required for users to create campaigns and publications.

 First, familiarize yourself with [roles in Viva Amplify.](viva-amplify-roles.md)